125+ web files in a constantly

 It is from the roundabout (rotary in the USA) near this park that Johnny Barnes, a remarkable Bermudian senior citizen, has made it a tradition for decades of waving a cheery "Good morning" - in all weather - to commuters exiting the parish to enter Pembroke Parish to work in or near the City of Hamilton.
 Near the entrance to the Bermuda Underwater Exploration Institute is a statue in his honor.
 It was funded by Andrew Banks, a philanthropist actively involved with the Jewish community, an American producer, who has been recognized publicly for donations to the Bermuda Underwater Exploration Institute.

-Beach Hotel.
-So-called as the beach has a gentle curve
+So-called as the beach has a gentle curve similar to a human elbow.

-Elbow Beach, hotel part, Bermuda Tourism photo
+Elbow Beach, public part, Bermuda Tourism photo

 Bay Grape tree at Grape Bay Beach.
 2009 Photo by this author exclusively for and copyrighted by Bermuda Online